HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: The Framework: Human Age Based Evaluation of Language Models

 \subsection{Automation of Clinical Techniques}

-In this part, we describe automated techniques for two important aspects of the clinical exam: (1) qualitative analysis of errors through detailed clinician notes and (2) determination of human age equivalent for the LM on a language task.
-We use the \textbf{Word Classes} test (\textbf{WC}) from the CELF5 exam as an example application.
+In this part, we describe automated techniques for two important aspects of the clinical exam: (1) qualitative analysis of errors through clinician notes and (2) determination of human demographic alignment for the LM on a task.
+We use the \textbf{Word Classes} test (\textbf{WC}) as an example application.